bbauska/W3Cx-2of5/README.md

 -->

 The background-size property can also be used to more exactly size the image.
-When used in this fashion, it takes *two* values separated by a space.
+When used in this fashion, it takes <i>two</i> values separated by a space.
 The first governs the width, the second the height.
 Examples:

 ```